lks2007/lks2007.github.io/content/projects/gitcommit/index.md

 ## Why
 GitCommit is a project to get commit of repository

-## Developpement
+## Development
-Developpement is ending
+Development is ending

 ## Technologies
 - Api